phpDocumentor/phpDocumentor/docs/PSR.md

 ### 5.4.
 Examples

-The following examples serve to illustrate the basic use of DocBlocks; it is adviced to read through the list of tags in chapter 7.
+The following examples serve to illustrate the basic use of DocBlocks; it is advised to read through the list of tags in chapter 7.

 A complete example could look like the following example: